GoogleCloudPlatform/service-extensions/callouts/python/README.md

 * on_request_body: Process request body.
 * on_response_body: Process response body.

-These functions correspond to the `oneof` required field in a [ProcessingRequest](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-processingrequest) and required response fields of a [ProcessingResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-processingresponse)
+These functions correspond to the `oneof` required field in a [ProcessingRequest](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-processingrequest) and required response field of a [ProcessingResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-processingresponse).

-When a given type of data is recived the corresponding function is called on the server.
-To hook into that call we override the method in `BasicCalloutServer`
+When a given type of data is recived the corresponding function is called on this server.
+To hook into that call, override the method, for example in `BasicCalloutServer`:
 ``` python
 class BasicCalloutServer(CalloutServer):
     def on_response_headers(